Healkiss/AjaxTabsHelper/README.md

 SETUP :

 Use the tabtable you need
 Add class .ajaxTabs and a data-url(ajax url) to your tabtable div
-    example :

 ```html
 <div id="tabs" class="tabbable ajaxTabs" data-url="mywebsite_url">
 ```
 Add class .ajaxTab and a data-title (parametre) to each tabs
-    example :
 ```HTML
 <li class="active">
     <a class='ajaxTab' data-title='lastTab' data-toggle="tab">lastTab</a>